 Art is my favorite part of our homeschool week, so to prepare for the upcoming school year, I put together this list of 36 art lessons for kids – one for each week of the school year.
-These fun and creative art activities are geared for elementary aged children and are adaptable for students in grades K-6.
+This fun collection of art projects are geared for elementary aged children and are adaptable for students in grades K-6.
 Many of these kids art project ideas are inspired by famous artists throughout history, and all of them are sure to be a ton of educational fun!

-Most of these kids art projects require only basic supplies such as tempera paint, watercolors, paint brushes, construction paper, glue, oil pastels, and clay.
+Most of these easy art projects require only basic supplies such as tempera paint, watercolors, paint brushes, construction paper, glue, oil pastels, oil paints, and clay.
 They’re perfect for a single student or an entire classroom full of kids!

 Wassily Kandinsky Art Lesson + Circle Collage

 Wassily Kandinsky was known for his color theory, and his range of color expression was far greater than average.
 Kandinsky was known to associate different colors with everything, including days of the week!
 All that you need for this activity is a bunch of heavyweight construction paper (about 60-70 sheets; assorted colors), scissors and kid-friendly glue or glue sticks.
 If you’d like, you can also set out a few different sized bowls, plates, etc. for the kids to trace to create their circles.